FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Avid_VENUE_S6L.md

 ![SPAT OSC Main preferences](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Preference/OSCMain.png)

 - In the OSC Connections section, you will see 8 OSC connections slots.
 Set one connection to Input Avid S6L and one to Output Avid S6L.
 We will use 2 slots for this.
-Output will be to go to S6L SPAT Send Plug-in, In will be to listen to S6L in SPAT Revolution.
+Output will be to go to S6L SPAT Send Plug-in, In will be to listen to S6L in _SPAT Revolution_.

 **SPAT OSC Connections Matrix**